October 5, 2007: Midges invade Jacobs Field, attack Yankees' Joba Chamberlain in ALDS

 But since then the Tribe was a nonfactor in the postseason.
 In 2005, the Indians entered the final week of the season ahead of the New York Yankees by 1½ games for the wild-card spot.
 But Cleveland lost six of its last seven games to end the season on the outside looking in.

 In 2007 Cleveland put together a 96-66 record and claimed its seventh division title.
 The Indians’ opponent in the ALDS was the Yankees, who finished two games behind Boston in the AL East Division with a 94-68 record and a wild-card bid.
 The Yankees held a 6-0 record against the Tribe in the regular season.

 While the Indians may have enjoyed some success in recent years, the Yankees were still the elite team in the majors.
-Since 1995, New York had been a postseason participant every season but one (1997).
+Since 1995, New York had been a postseason participant every season.
 The Yankees’ dominance included six pennants and four World Series triumphs, including three in a row (1998-2000).